Voxelum/minecraft-launcher-core-node/packages/version/README.md

 This is a sub-module belong to [minecraft-launcher-core](https://www.npmjs.com/package/@xmcl/minecraft-launcher-core) module.
 You can still use this individually.

+## Usage

 ### Minecraft Version Parsing

+Parse minecraft version as a resolved version, which is used for launching process.
+You can also read version info from it if you want.

 ```ts
     import { Versoin } from "@xmcl/version";